powersj/pciids/README.md

 10de:2206 10de:1467 - NVIDIA Corporation GA102 [GeForce RTX 3080]
 ```

-If there are multiple matches all will be listed.
+If there are multiple matches all will matches will be listed.

 ### JSON output